-Walk to the major touristy and heritage sites of Nepal with us.
-Our very experienced guide will take you the inner city Kathmandu, Bhaktapur, Lalitpur, Bandipur and Pokhara and show you the daily life of the people and their culture.
+Walk to the major touristic and heritage sites of Nepal with us.
+Our very experienced guide will take you to the inner city Kathmandu, Bhaktapur, Lalitpur, Bandipur and Pokhara and show you the daily life of the people and their culture.
 This is the most experiencial trip for the city and history loving people.

 Day 1: Kathmandu - 1300m altitude

-Arrival at Tribhuvan International Airport at Kathmandu and meet, assist and transfer to the hotel with our representative.
+Arrival at Tribhuvan International Airport at Kathmandu and meet, assist and transfer to the hotel by our representative.
 Welcome drinks on arrival and briefing of tour program by one of our representative from the company.

 Day 2: Kathmandu Durbar Square and surrounding walk (B)

 After Breakfast take a walking tour with intimacies of Kathmandu Durbar Square, its colorful bazaars; the back streets and lanes and bahals, shrines and more personal temples of the city.
-This walks take you to the temples and monuments in and around the Kathmandu Durbar Square: Basantapur Durbar, Kasthamandap, Windows on the Square, Hunuman Dhoka, Kumari Ghar, Taleju Temple etc, The old city of Yangala, south Kathmandu: Freak Street, Om Bahal, Jaisidewal, Yangal Hiti, Sundhara/Dharahara etc, Streets of silver, North Kathmandu: Maru Hiti, The window beyond compare, Naradevi Temple, The kot, Itum Bahal, Kathesimbhu, Thahiti etc and The two thousand years old bazaar: Indra Chowk, Machhendranath Bahal, Ason Tol, Rani Pokhari and the Thamel street etc.
+This walk takes you to the temples and monuments in and around the Kathmandu Durbar Square: Basantapur Durbar, Windows on the Square, Hunuman Dhoka, Kumari Ghar, Taleju Temple etc, The old city of Yangala, south Kathmandu: Freak Street, Om Bahal, Jaisidewal, Yangal Hiti, Sundhara/Dharahara etc, Streets of silver, North Kathmandu: Maru Hiti, The window beyond compare, Naradevi Temple, The kot, Itum Bahal, Kathesimbhu, Thahiti etc and The two thousand years old bazaar: Indra Chowk, Machhendranath Bahal, Ason Tol, Rani Pokhari and the Thamel street etc.

 Day 3: Boudhanath and Pashupatinath walk (B)

 Today after Breakfast take a walk to Boudhanath and Pashupatinath complex.
 Pashupatinath is among the holiest of Hindu pilgrimage places and the one of utmost importance for Nepal’s Hindus.
-It is the principal residence of Pashupati, an important form of the great god Shiva.
+It is the principal residence of Pashupati, an important form of the great God Shiva.
 You will be fascinated by its large complex of temples, cremation platforms, bathing areas and scared images sits along the Bagmati River.
 We will begin our walk from Jayabageshwari temple, Deopatan, Deopatan Bazaar, Pashupatinath temple, Kailash hill, Kirateshwar, Guhyeshwari temple, Gorakhnath temple complex and many others.
-We talk another walk to Boudhanath- world largest stupa, during the hour before sunset.
+We take another walk to Boudhanath- world's largest stupa, during the hour before sunset.
 We take a parikrama or circumambulation around the stupa.

 Day 4: Patan Durbar Square and surrounding walk (B)

 We will begin our walk at mid morning to combines the walks Streets of gold, north Patan and A thousands and eight Buddha, south Patan.
 This city is full of Bhuddhist and Hindu shrines and monuments.
 The city has five gateways.
 It is noted for its handicrafts and Artistry works.
-We take a walk of the most famous and beautiful monuments, such as Kirat Palace, a little square called Patuka, , Kwa Bahal and Hirnyavarna mahavihar ( Golden colour Monastery), Kumbheshwar Temple, Mahabaoudh Temple Min Nath Temple, Manchhendra Nath temple, Patan Durbar Square complex: Krishna Temple and the famous five-storiesd ancient Royal Palace, Degutale, Vishwanath temple etc. We walk through the palace, garden, courtyards and shops of handicrafts of metal, wood, stone and paper; spices, flower and fruits.
+We take a walk of the most famous and beautiful monuments, such as Kirat Palace, a little square called Patuka, Kwa Bahal and Hirnyavarna mahavihar ( Golden colour Monastery), Kumbheshwar Temple, Mahabaoudh Temple, Min Nath Temple, Manchhendra Nath temple, Patan Durbar Square complex: Krishna Temple and the famous five-storied ancient Royal Palace, Degutale, Vishwanath temple etc. We walk through the palace, garden, courtyards and shops of handicrafts of metal, wood, stone and paper; spices, flower and fruits.

 Day 5: Swayambhunath and White Monastery walk (B)

 This morning we are going to have walk to the famous Buddhist monument, Swayambhunath which is located on a wooded hillock.
 The sylvan surrounding is enchantingly lovely and beautiful.
 The place has such a serene and tranquil atmosphere that you may feel like meditation there.
 It is only about three km from the heart of Kathmandu city in Northwest direction.
 We will visit different monasteries built mostly in Tibetan style.
-We will take stair steps passing a peace pond and Shantipur and reach the main shrine which is the splendid example of Stupa architecture.
+We will take stair steps passing a peace pond Shantipur and reach the main shrine which is the splendid example of Stupa architecture.
 Visit the water mansion and the Tibetan Gumba, Harati Temple, Vasupur, Vayupur, Agnipur, Nagpur, Dewadharma Gumba, Karmaraja Mahavihar, Pratappur and Anantapur, Pwan Bhairava, Vajradhatu Mandala, Agam Chhen, Yogambara, Sakhwaga, Bevavatrara, Bahi and Manjushree and other Buddhist premier.
 You can have a spectacular view of the Valley from the hilltop complex.

 Day 6: Bhakatpur Durbar Square and surrounding walk (B)

 Bhaktapur is an actual mediaeval city also called the city of devotees.
 Today our walk starts with a visit to Indrayani temple.
 Take top of the steps and we will reach Bhaktapur Durbar Square.
-Begin your walk with a pair of extremely fine stone sculptures; the goddess Ugrachandi Devi and to the right is Bhairab, a fierce god followed by the National Art Gallery, the Golden Gate, a forbidden temple- Taleju Bhawani, The royal bath, The Palace of 55 windows, Siddhi Laxmi Temple, Vatsala, Char Dham.
-Passed the flagstoned alley, filled with tiny shops catering to tourists you will reach The Pottery Square.
+Begin your walk with a pair of extremely fine stone sculptures; the Goddess Ugrachandi Devi and to the right is Bhairab, a fierce God followed by the National Art Gallery, the Golden Gate, a forbidden temple- Taleju Bhawani, The royal bath, The Palace of 55 windows, Siddhi Laxmi Temple, Vatsala, Char Dham.
+Passing the flagstoned alley, filled with tiny shops catering to tourists you will reach The Pottery Square.
 Visit Til Mahdav Narayan Temple and the Taumadhi Square; Nyatapol Temple and Bhairab Temple.
 We also take the walk to Dattatraya Square: Bhimsen temple, Dattatraya temple, Pujari Math.

-Day 7: Kathmandu-Bandipur (B)
+Day 7: Kathmandu - Bandipur (B)

 After Breakfast drive from Kathmandu to Bandipur which is 148 km away and 5hrs drive from Kathmandu.
-Bandipur is the Newar Cultural Village, situated on a ridge above the highway town of Dumre and presents sightseers with a heavy mix of history, architecture, incredible views, awesome caves and unspoiled landscapes.
+Bandipur is the Newar Cultural Village, situated on a ridge above the highway town of Dumre and presents sighteers with a heavy mix of history, architecture, incredible views, awesome caves and unspoiled landscapes.
 You can take a view of beautiful chain of mountains Dhaulagiri, Machhapuchhre, Langtang, Manaslu and Ganesh Himal from Tundikhel.
 Evening take a walk around the village, observe the house pattern, lifestyle of people and enjoy the beautiful views.

 Day 8: Bandipur – Pokhara - 900m altitude (B)